 First thing, the ships are treated like a character, which means you don’t need to learn a whole new way of doing things when you start using your ship.
 There are a few extra items in there, but, essentially, it’s a character.

 What differentiates ships from characters is their scale.
 Scale is a representation of how big something is compared to something else.
 Ships also track breaches, which are an indication of how deeply any damage has invaded your ship.

 They’ve put tons of information about the Trek-verse in the book.
-Some of the information is knowledge dump, but there’s also of data presented as communications from famous people from the movies and TV shows.
+Some of the information is pure knowledge dump, but there’s also data presented as communications from famous people from the movies and TV shows.

 They also cover many of the races, particularly the more popular and involved races from the tube.
 Also, even though the game’s setting is in the 24th century, with a few minor tweaks (like removing some equipment and ships from play) you can choose any setting from Original Series onward.

 So.
 Many.
 Actions.

 During a conflict, there are Minor Actions and Tasks.
 Minor Actions are limited to one per turn but include drawing a weapon, dropping prone, standing up, etc. Tasks are the big things: punching someone in the face, firing phasers, sprinting all out, creating advantages (Hey!
 More Fate!), etc.

 Star Ship combat adds an additional layer of options based each of the major ship posts: tactical, helm, sensor operator, security, communications, etc. They all have unique actions that only a character at that post can perform.

 I can’t decide whether I love this or hate it, but there are a ton of actions you can perform.
 My first thought is that you’ll be scoring the book constantly during combat because of how many things you can do.
 Maybe with a good GM Screen that summarizes everything this will turn into less of an issue, but for your first several games I can tell you, you will be abusing your beautiful book.